 The Extensive Guide to How to Sell More Software During the Holidays

-The “Holy Grail Period” of sales & discounts is so close, you can smell the marketing in the air :D.
+The "Holy Grail Period" of sales & discounts is so close that you can smell the marketing in the air.

-Marketers will go nuts in this period, just because they know lots of sales are to be made, consumerism is at its best, everyone wants a slice from the pie that is valued at billions and billions of dollars.
+Marketers will go nuts during this period just because they know lots of sales are to be made, consumerism is at its best, and everyone wants a slice of the pie valued at billions and billions of dollars.

-If you are reading this article only now, you still have chances to get your piece of the pie, even though some marketers start promoting Holidays offers in late October, early November, Halloween is usually used a reference to kickstart this type of actions.
+If you are reading this article only now, you still have a chance to get your piece of the pie, even though some marketers start promoting Holidays offers in late October or early November, Halloween has usually been used as a reference to kickstart this type of action.

 - how to make your offers more attractive and generate instant reactions from potential buyers

 - why a segmented list of leads can be crucial to your business and what kind of visitors you should care about the most